donomii/throff/README.md

 Queues are thread safe FIFO queues, most useful for sending messages between threads.
 All throff data types can be send through a queue, and since this will simply send a pointer, it is quick and efficient.

-Note that queues are mutable, so they will disable most optimisations for the scope that they are used in.
-However

 #### NEWQUEUE -> queue

 	Create a new thread-safe FIFO queue